-> You can have this test at Somerset Early Scans from 10 weeks of pregnancy onwards.
+You can have a Harmony test at Somerset Early Scans from 10 weeks of pregnancy onwards.

-> Like all tests, the Harmony test has a small risk of being incorrect.
-It may report a low probability of the baby being affected when in fact the baby does have the condition.
+Because the sensitivity is not 100% there is a small chance (less than 1%) that a harmony test may report a low probability of the baby being affected when in fact the baby does have the condition.

-> There is also a chance of receiving a harmony test result that states a high probability of an affected baby when in fact the baby is not affected.
-Another way of looking at this is called the “positive predictive value”.
-The likelihood of a high chance result being correct (positive predictive value) depends on the background risk.
+The PPV depends upon the background risk.
 If you have had a high chance result for Down’s syndrome from an NHS screening test or are in an older age group the positive predictive value will be above 90%.
 If you are low risk the positive predictive value will be much lower, again the risk depends on factors such as your age.
-One large study reported the PPV for low risk women to be 82% for Down’s syndrome and 37% of Edward’s, 49% for Patau’s.
+One large study reported the PPV for low risk women to be 82% for Down’s syndrome.

-> Non invasive prenatal testing does not diagnose other genetic or structural diseases such as spina bifida.
-A negative result obviously does not guarantee a healthy baby.
+Non-invasive prenatal testing does not diagnose other genetic or structural diseases such as spina bifida.
+A low risk result obviously does not guarantee a healthy baby.

-> What will happen
+What will happen

 We will see you to discuss the pros and cons of testing and take your consent if you decide to go ahead.